wikimatze/wikimatze.de/_posts/2012-02-26-installing-postgresql-gem-under-ubuntu-and-mac.md

 ---
 title: Installing PostgreSQL gem under Ubuntu and Mac
-update: 2014-03-30
+update: 2014-11-20
-categories: ['howto']
+categories: howto
 ---

 *This article describes how to install the postgresql gem (called 'pg') under your local machine.
 The installation process is not trivial because you need to install the right packages under Ubuntu/Linux or set the specify the correct path for Mac.*

 I checked out a new rails app called [Brokenlifts](https://github.com/sozialhelden/brokenlift).
 Brokenlifts in public transportation are annoying and limit the mobility of people in wheelchairs.
 The app provides status information from different operators on one page and shows how well they are performing.

 Ones I checked out the project I have detected that it uses [PostgreSQL](http://www.rhok.org/node/20654) as their database driver.
 I have never worked with it and I run into a couple of problems to get it running.

 ## The problem